-Calculating savings in a consumption reduction project can be a very complex task, since savings represent the difference between the current situation and an estimated future reality (hypothetical).
+Calculating savings in a consumption reduction project can be a very complex task since savings represent the difference between the current situation and an estimated future reality (hypothetical).
 In this case, performing Savings Measurement and Verification tasks during the project is the answer to ensure the estimated objectives are reached

 Below you will discover how, thanks to the savings measurement and verification protocol, you can improve the results of your Energy Performance Contract (EPC):

-Savings measurement and verification becomes a complex and necessary discipline to standardise the way you calculate your savings and to provide a framework on which to build for the implementation of consumption savings projects.
+Savings measurement and verification became a complex and necessary discipline to standardise the way you calculate your savings and to provide a framework on which to build for the implementation of consumption savings projects.

 For the implementation of energy savings projects, Energy Performance Contracts (EPC) need to define the basis for the calculation and distribution of the savings obtained for both the energy services company and the customer.
 In other words, what profitability will be obtained from the energy services contract, by each party.

 The financing of energy efficiency projects always comes from the savings generated by these measures.
 The cost of energy prior to the project is reduced in such a way that part of the savings finance the measures carried out and another part is perceived as an economic benefit of the project itself.

 Depending on whether the energy efficiency measures are financed by the ESCO or the customer, it will be shared savings or a guaranteed savings project.
 In any case, in order to maximise the benefit of an EPC, it is essential to have tools that give you a clear view of the current status of your projects.
 That will also allow you to react in time to any deviation in savings.

 How to Maximise Savings in your Energy Efficiency Project

 To evaluate the outcome of your project, you need to have a clear measurement of the project’s objective.
 And in the case of a savings project, you will need a real-time monitoring tool to track the savings generated.